Marne Week 2021 Competitions BROLL

-Soldiers of the 3rd Infantry Division participate in physically demanding competitions throughout Marne Week 2021, May 17 through 20.
+Soldiers of the 3rd Infantry Division play sports in battalion and squadron teams throughout Marne Week 2021, May 17 through 20.
 Competition events are a test of grit and toughness, foster readiness and esprit de corps, and are a fundamental part of the Division’s Marne Week celebration.
 It displays the fighting spirit, tenacity and warrior ethos that is the Dogface Soldier, carrying on the unit’s proud history and lineage.

 |Date Taken: